simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-02-03
+<br />**Date image released:**  2024-02-04
-<br />**Title of the image:**  Apollo 14: A View from Antares
+<br />**Title of the image:**  The Cone Nebula from Hubble
-<br />**Description for the image:**  Apollo 14's Lunar Module Antares landed on the Moon on February 5, 1971.
-Toward the end of the stay astronaut Ed Mitchell snapped a series of photos of the lunar surface while looking out a window, assembled into this detailed mosaic by Apollo Lunar Surface Journal editor Eric Jones.
-The view looks across the Fra Mauro highlands to the northwest of the landing site after the Apollo 14 astronauts had completed their second and final walk on the Moon.
-Prominent in the foreground is their Modular Equipment Transporter, a two-wheeled, rickshaw-like device used to carry tools and samples.
-Near the horizon at top center is a 1.5 meter wide boulder dubbed Turtle rock.
-In the shallow crater below Turtle rock is the long white handle of a sampling instrument, thrown there javelin-style by Mitchell.
-Mitchell's fellow moonwalker and first American in space, Alan Shepard, also used a makeshift six iron to hit two golf balls.
-One of Shepard's golf balls is just visible as a white spot below Mitchell's javelin.
+<br />**Description for the image:**  Stars are forming in the gigantic dust pillar called the Cone Nebula.
+Cones, pillars, and majestic flowing shapes abound in stellar nurseries where natal clouds of gas and dust are buffeted by energetic winds from newborn stars.
+The Cone Nebula, a well-known example, lies within the bright galactic star-forming region NGC 2264.
+The Cone was captured in unprecedented detail in this close-up composite of several observations from the Earth-orbiting Hubble Space Telescope.
+While the Cone Nebula, about 2,500 light-years away in Monoceros, is around 7 light-years long, the region pictured here surrounding the cone's blunted head is a mere 2.5 light-years across.
+In our neck of the galaxy that distance is just over half way from our Sun to its nearest stellar neighbors in the Alpha Centauri star system.
+The massive star NGC 2264 IRS, seen by Hubble's infrared camera in 1997, is the likely source of the wind sculpting the Cone Nebula and lies off the top of the image.
+The Cone Nebula's reddish veil is produced by dust and glowing hydrogen gas.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/a14pan9335-43emj.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/cone_hubbleschmidt_4048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).